ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 Take a look at [Model Binding in ASP.NET Core MVC](https://docs.asp.net/en/latest/mvc/models/model-binding.html#customize-model-binding-behavior-with-attributes) for a better understanding of how the equivalent code of most of these using-definitions work.

 - UsingBody
+- UsingController (only for routing)
 - UsingForm
 - UsingFormValue
 - UsingHeader
 - UsingHttpContext
 - UsingModelBinder
-- UsingResultFromHandler (only used when piping multiple handlers)
+- UsingResultFromHandler (for piping multiple handlers)
 - UsingRouteParameter
 - UsingService
 - UsingQueryStringParameter